Skip to main content

 (b) Choices home care attendant.

-(2) The individual shall have in effect, before choices home care attendant services are delivered, a signed provider agreement with each ODA-certified participant-directed individual provider delivering services to the individual.
-The provider agreement shall:
+(2) The individual will have in effect, before choices home care attendant services are delivered, a signed provider agreement with each ODA-certified participant-directed individual provider delivering services to the individual.
+The provider agreement will:

 (a) Include the rate negotiated with the provider;

-(b) Specify the time period the rates shall be in effect;
+(b) Specify the time period the rates are in effect;

 (c) Base rates on the units of service as set forth in Chapter 173-39 of the Administrative Code; and